Immigration Visa Process in San Miguel, Puerto Vallarta, Nayarit.

 Minors under 18 years of age who are of Mexican nationality or foreigners holding the migratory status of Permanent Resident, Temporary Resident or Temporary Student Resident, who are in Mexico and wish to travel abroad alone or accompanied by a person of legal age other than one of their parents, must present a document issued by the National Migration Institute (INM) called Permiso SAM (Formato de Salida de Menores).

 One or both parents may apply at Immigration along with the minor child.
 The SAM approval is valid for 6 months.
-There is no cost and one document is required for each child.
+There is no cost in 2025 but there will be in 2026.
+One document is required for each child.
 It is very important to note that only INM agents are authorized to stamp the SAM Format and without this stamp, minors will not be able to leave Mexican territory even if they have their travel ticket.

 Minors under the age of 18 traveling with at least one of their parents or guardians do not require authorization.